 Game-based learning continues to be a very popular teaching tool, and with good reason.
 The gaming nature makes it immediately appealing and engaging for students, especially so for Minecraft, which is played by children around the world, with the Education Edition played in more than 115 countries.

 The game offers project-based skills, allows students to work individually, or collaboratively, on problem-solving lessons.
 The result is STEM learning in an environment that helps build digital citizenship as well as confidence in the real world.

 This makes learning and assessment easy as students can take a screenshot and send that to the teacher for assessment at any point during or after the project task.
 It is also a nice way for students to build a portfolio of the work they've completed.

 A Code Builder mode allows students to even learn how to code while playing the game.
 Students can use code as a way to experiment with introductory chemistry and offers an underwater biome for the exploration of oceanography.

 Why is Minecraft: Education Edition Good for Teachers?

 With Minecraft: Education Edition, teachers are able to enjoy the benefits of being in a community with other teachers.
 From participating in discussion boards to collaborating with other schools, there's plenty available.

-The website features numerous tools to make using the platform easier for teachers.
+The website features numerous tools to make navigating the platform easier for teachers.
 Tutorial videos and lesson plans are available, some of which are downloadable worlds that can be used as templates to create lessons.
 The platform also offers connections to mentors, trainers, and other educators.

 The Classroom mode allows teachers to see a map of the virtual world, allowing them to zoom in and out to interact with each student.
 They can also move a student avatar back to where they should be, if they end up wandering.

 Teachers can even use chalkboards, like in the real world, to lay out assignments and objectives to students.
 Teachers can even create non-playable characters that work like guides, linking students from one task to the next.